 This is the resolution of the image that can be displayed by your TV.
 4K refers to the resolution 3840x2160 pixels.
 It's also referred to as UHD or Ultra HD by some broadcasters or manufacturers.
 Basically, if a TV can display pictures in 3840x2160 it can be called a 4K TV or 4K ready TV.
 PS4 Pro and Xbox One X can both output a signal in 4K, and send it to your 4K TV.
 Almost all modern gaming TVs are 4K.

 HDR means High Dynamic Range.
-The majority of 4K TVs come with HDR as standard, and it's a technology used to process colors within games, movies, and TV shows.
-HDR isn't strictly about contrast - it's a way of making the difference more noticeable between colors (and blacks), and HDR can actually be used by game makers and developers to pick out more details in their creations.
-Primarily, HDR is used to boost the color of a picture by making colors more vivid, thereby contrasting them further.
-If you can separate very similar shades of color, then you can create clearer images.
+Almost all 4K TVs come with HDR as standard, and it's a technology used to process colours within games, movies, and TV shows.
+HDR isn't strictly about contrast - it's a way of making the difference more noticeable between colours (and blacks), and HDR can actually be used by game makers and developers to pick out more details in their creations.
+Primarily, HDR is used to boost the colour of a picture by making colours more vivid, thereby contrasting them further.
+If you can separate very similar shades of colour, then you can create clearer images.
 The minimum standard for HDR is a brightness of 400 nits (the measure of brightness on a TV), although some TVs manage 2000 nits in 2019.

 This stands for Organic Light Emitting Diode, and it's a type of TV panel.
 Basically, while LCD and plasma panels require something called back-lighting or edge-lighting to create pictures on screen, OLED panels don't need it.
 With back-lit or edge-lit TVs, the LEDs in the panel are illuminated in groups or lines to create a picture.
 With OLED TVs, each LED on screen can be individually lit - switched on or off to create a picture.
 This is what allows for truer blacks in OLED sets.
 With the ability to completely switch off each individual LED, you get sharp edges on images and deep blacks because there is no backlight showing through at all.

 This is the speed at which an image can be refreshed on your TV (and shouldn't be confused with response time).
-Basically, most TVs offer 60Hz-120Hz, although no 4K TV has anything higher and if you want 144Hz or even 240Hz, you need one of the best gaming monitors.
+Basically, most TVs offer 60Hz-120Hz, although no 4K TV has anything higher and if you want 144Hz or even 240Hz, you need a contender for best gaming monitor.
 A 60Hz 4K TV, for example, refreshes the image on screen 60 times per second, which allows a certain level of smoothness to the image.
 If the TV refreshes at 120Hz, the image is twice as smooth, and you notice that in how slick the motion appears on screen.
 Many TVs 'game modes' will boost refresh rate artificially, usually by downgrading other display features (eg. reducing the brightness of your picture).